 Surprisingly, as she often told me, her favorite movie of all time

-was a recent remake called "Meet Joe Black" that she didn't like as
+(There was a recent remake called "Meet Joe Black" that she didn't

-much).
-As I recall, when Death (a humanlike character) decides (I
+like as much).
+As I recall, when Death (a humanlike character)

-and on.
-At the end, life and death return to normal.
+pain, lingering on and on.
+At the end, life and death return

 When death came, without warning, on some unconscious level, she

-surprised, and she wasn't afraid.
-She lay down quietly --
+wasn't surprised, and she wasn't afraid.
+She lay down quietly

 Barb Blog #4 -- Premonition?